List of Tom Sawyer characters: Widow Douglas

+Miss Watson

+Miss Watson lives with her sister, the Widow Douglas, and is much more aggressive in trying to reform Huckleberry Finn.
+She is legal owner of Jim, and treats him harshly.
+She could realize a substantial profit in selling him to a New Orleans slave trader.
+For Jim it would mean a hard future and separation from his family.
+The Widow advises against it.
+Jim runs off before hearing her final decision.

 Judge Thatcher

 Although Judge Thatcher plays a minor role in The Adventures of Tom Sawyer, he plays a substantial role in The Adventures of Huckleberry Finn.
 Judge Thatcher shares responsibility for Huckleberry Finn with the Widow Douglas, and it is to Judge Thatcher that Huckleberry Finn signs over his fortune in order to keep it from his father.

 Mr. Dobbins

 The hated schoolmaster at Tom's school, who has taken the job after failing to become a doctor.
 He is easily angered and is described as "short-tempered."

 He is a victim of a plot by his pupils, who secretly paint his bald head gold while he is napping and then use a cat to remove his toupee during a public display of his pupils' knowledge.
-When Becky Thatcher accidentally tears a page in Mr. Dobbins' anatomy book, Tom claims responsibility and receives a beating in her place, winning her admiration.
+When Becky Thatcher accidentally tears a page in Mr. Dobbins' anatomy book, Tom takes the blame and receives a spanking in her place, winning her admiration.